 The broad support doesn’t go unnoticed, says French midfielder Julien Le Bourdoulous, who was named the Finals’ MVP after scoring Vermont’s first goal via penalty kick.

-Getting tickets has meant precision-clicking the minute they go on sale online.
-Before play started, waiting in a line spilling onto Spear Street, Tony Macuga told WAMC his tickets came after he managed to hit the right button at the right time.
+Before play started Saturday, waiting in a line spilling onto Spear Street, Tony Macuga told WAMC his tickets came after he managed to hit the right button at the right time.

-“My first attempt, I was there, clicked on it … right the instant that they became available, and was immediately, I think, like over 2,000th line … it was crazy,” he said.
+“My first attempt, I was there, clicked on it the instant that they became available, and [I] was immediately, I think, over 2,000th in line … it was crazy,” he said.

-The team announced on Facebook last week that 7,000 individual users tried to nab them in the first minute of availability.
+The team announced on Facebook last week that 7,000 individual users tried to nab tickets during the first minute of availability.

-A massive fan of the club, she says it’s a team that embraces the community, as well as advocacy.
+A big fan of the club, she says it’s a team that embraces the community, as well as advocacy.

 “They're really focused on climate - their mission of climate advocacy is something I really support and I really appreciate that a team in Vermont would go so far as to advocate for climate goals,” she said.

-Joining her was some of her own family, including father-in-law Duane Crowley.
+Joining Savard was some of her own family, including father-in-law Duane Crowley.

-“With the University of Vermont playing so well and now Vermont Green, it's going to be big for a while - I mean, soccer is here to here to stay, for sure,” he added.
+“With the University of Vermont playing so well and now Vermont Green, it's going to be big for a while - I mean, soccer is here to stay, for sure,” he added.

 At least six UVM players were on the Green’s roster this year.
-Both teams (as does the rest of the league) take on a number of college players who are looking for minutes over the summer while staying stateside.
+Both teams (and the rest of the league) take on a number of college players who are looking for minutes over the summer while staying stateside.

 Some of the spectators are their parents, with many willing to travel far to see them play.
 That includes Michael and Joyce Cruz, who flew and drove across the country to see their son, University of Washington midfielder Cameron Cruz, play for Ballard.